michael-sapriio/Electoral-Roll/README.md

         pip install PyPDF2

 Or you can download the Package [Here](https://pypi.python.org/pypi/PyPDF2/).
-In Windows you can extract the `tar.gz` file then `cd` to the extracted directory and do:
+In Windows you can extract the `tar.gz` file and then `cd` to the extracted directory and do:

         python setup.py install